 For me it is a useful shorthand for a very clever set of product features that in my mind would be hard to remain a stand-alone business or themselves to generate enough revenue to justify the company’s existence.
 I sometimes use it as a mental shorthand for teams that really have given no thought to how they might make money some day.

 It’s really not as pejorative as it sounds.
 Sure, it’s intended to shock.
 It’s intended in a discussion with an entrepreneur to get them to question whether there is really amazing underlying value in the product or service they’re offering.
-I’m not so arrogant as to say that I’m always right.
-But in each discussion if I’ve caused the founders to think, to test their resolve – then I think I’ve added value from our encounter.

 “People still want calls …”